Adult Basic Education

 These courses are designed to develop the reading, writing, and mathematics abilities of adults who need these basic life and job skills to perform day-to-day tasks and build skills necessary for securing their high school diploma.
-Topics include basic grammar, basic math operations, and application of mathematics and integrated career pathways instruction to build employability soft skills.
 NO FEE

 This course prepares students to take the official GED Test or to qualify for admission to the National External Diploma Program (NEDP).
-Strategies for test taking skills will be introduced.
-College and Career exploration will be conducted.
-GED Materials Fee $45
+GED Testing Fee $45 due at time of testing

-This course is designed to enable learners to prepare a portfolio for evaluation of prior learning to validate the skills needed to achieve a high school credential.
-Learners will summarize life experiences, describe and document authentic experiences including reading for detail and understanding, writing, experiential learning, and mathematical computation.
+This course is designed to emable students to prepare a portfolio for evaluation of prior learning to validate the skills needed to achieve a high school credential.
 Materials Fee $120

 Adult Basic Education Workplace Skills

 This course is designed to enable the student to learn the skills necessary to improve employability and basic skills.
 Coursework includes use of the ACT Career Ready 101 KeyTrain WorkKeys Curriculum*.
-The student will identify strategies to improve employability skills, essential workplace communication, filling out applications, cover letters, resume writing, basic math and reading/writing skills upgrades.
 NO COURSE FEE

 *Fee for the ACT National Career Readiness Certification Assessment

-This course is designed to enable learners to make the transition into the college experience through the identification of career and education goals, developing post-secondary education learning skills and strategies, and building content knowledge.
-Students can hold a high school diploma or have qualified for admission to the Adult Basic Education-Adult Secondary Education Fast Track class.
+Adult Basic Education offers instruction for eligible students that supports the learner transition into the college experience through the identification of career and educational goals, developing post-secondary education learning skills and strategies, and building content knowledge.
 NO FEE